Your Guide to the Digital SAT

 • Circles

-The Three Steps of Test Prep:
+The Three Steps of Test Prep

 1. Take a full-length practice test.

-Start by taking a full-length practice test.
-Be sure to simulate test-day conditions as much as possible, so no cellphones, TV, or other distractions.
-Practice tests help you get acquainted with the style and format of the test, and they serve as a diagnostic to help you identify what you need to work on and how much you need to improve to reach your goals.
+Authentic, full-length practice tests should serve as the backbone of your SAT preparation.
+They help you get acquainted with the style and format of the test, and show you what you need to improve to reach your goals.

 2. Review the results.

-3. Target the areas that need work.
+3. Focus on areas that need improvement.

 When you’ve had some time to practice the areas that need work, take another full-length practice test and repeat the process.
 Keep repeating these three steps until test day.